The Lost City (1935 serial): Feature-length versions

 Sherman S. Krellberg had the serial edited into four different feature versions over time, perhaps setting a record for feature versions of a serial.
 The first feature consisted of the first three episodes of the serial and the first reel of the fourth episode edited together, and supplemented with footage not part of the serial itself which drew the adventure to a loose conclusion; and the second was compiled from material in the first and last four chapters of the serial, omitting the adventures with the slave traders, the spider people and Queen Rama, but ending as did the serial.
 Both these features were made and released in 1935 and both were also called The Lost City.
 The first of these was also designed so that it could be followed over successive weeks by the remaining chapters in the serial.

 In the early '40s Krellberg created a new feature version that incorporated material from the adventures with the slavers, spider people and jungle queen, and released this under the title City of Lost Men.
 Finally, in the 1970s, he took the first feature version and clumsily edited in, at the end, most of the footage from the last chapter, creating what goes beyond a continuity gap and is rather a continuity abyss, and attached the City of Lost Men title to this feature.

-It's not clear whether the last feature had an actual theatrical release or went directly to television.
+It is not clear whether the last feature had an actual theatrical release or went directly to television.
 The first City of Lost Men appears to be lost, and videos and DVDs being sold under that title are sourced from film prints of this final feature.
-Since it incorporates the entire first feature version entitled Lost City, that film cannot fairly be said to be lost, although no separate video issue of that version under its own titles, is known.
+Since it incorporates the entire first feature version entitled Lost City, that film cannot fairly be said to be lost, although no separate video issue of that version under its own titles is known.
 Video/DVD offerings of The Lost City as a feature are from prints of the second feature version described.